swlaschin/DmmfWorkshop_8hr/README.md

 * Overview of DDD principles
   * Domain modelling with AND/OR
 * Introduction to functional programming
-  * Functions and types
-  * Composition as the fundamental principle
 * Domain Modeling with algebraic types
   * Records, choices, simple types (SCU), and functions
   * Modeling constraints, options
   * Making illegal states unrepresentable
   * Modeling states
-* Error handling
-  * Handling domain errors
-  * Exercises: working with errors
 * Keeping IO at the edges
   * Validating the input
-  * Exercises: adding IO
+  * Exercises: IO at the edges

 ## Prerequisites